 Terminates the definition of this property.

 The Property statement introduces the declaration of a property.
 A property can have a Get procedure (read only), a Set procedure (write only), or both (read-write).
 You can omit the Get and Set procedure when using an auto-implemented property.
 For more information, see Auto-Implemented Properties (Visual Basic).

-Properties default to public access.
+By default, properties use public access.
 You can adjust a property's access level with an access modifier on the Property statement, and you can optionally adjust one of its property procedures to a more restrictive access level.

 Visual Basic passes a parameter to the Set procedure during property assignments.
 If you do not supply a parameter for Set, the integrated development environment (IDE) uses an implicit parameter named value.
 This parameter holds the value to be assigned to the property.
 You typically store this value in a private local variable and return it whenever the Get procedure is called.